COURSE OVERVIEW

 The following is an example of what your course itinerary may look like.
 Your actual itinerary will vary according to weather, student skills and abilities, and instructor preferences.

-Day 1: Meet the group and transport to your first put-in along the river.
-Meet your Outward Bound Instructors, organize your equipment, eat dinner and sleep outside on the very first night of the course.
+Day 1: Your adventure begins!
+Meet your Outward Bound Instructors, organize your equipment, eat dinner and sleep outside on the very first night of the course on the St. Croix River.

 Day 2: Wake, have breakfast, pack, and participate in a paddling clinic on the water.
 Travel until it’s time to set-up camp.
 Learn to set-up camp and cook over a fire.
 Eat and participate in an evening activity before heading to your tent for the night.